-Since 1998, the Zoo Society has provided $30 million in funding for the Zoo's capital improvement projects.
+Since 2000, the Zoo Society has provided more than $40 million in funding for the Zoo's capital improvement projects.
 From past projects that are now guest favorites to upcoming habitats, the Zoo Society works to support the Zoo's strategic plan.

 the Zoo Society has provided...

 Announced in June 2022, Bear Hollow is a new project to significantly improve and expand the tropical bear habitats in Wilderness Trek.

 The four new habitats, opening in summer 2023, will be nearly triple the size of the former spaces and enhance guest viewing and animal care efforts with Andean and sloth bears.